 With thousands upon thousands of kilometers of the Alps, Austria feels like heaven on Earth for mountaineers, hikers, trekkers and all sorts of outdoor enthusiasts.
-It’s no secret that people from all over the world make it their annual skiing destination, but hikers know that the Alps can be even more beautiful during the warmer months.
+It’s no secret that Austria is famous as a skiing destination, but hikers know that the Alps can be even more beautiful during the warmer months.

-From easy, 2-hour loop trails on level terrain to backpacking expeditions that will take you weeks to complete – Austria features great hiking trails that are suitable for everyone.
+From easy, 2-hour loop trails on level terrain to backpacking expeditions that will take you weeks to complete – there are some great hikes in Austria, and many that are suitable for everyone.
 Read on to learn more about the top 11 trails in the country!

-Before we get into those incredible hiking trails, we have some quick tips for you that will help you really make the most of your hikes in Austria.
+Before we get into those incredible hiking trails, we have some quick tips for you that will help you really make the most of your hiking in Austria.

 Most of the hiking trails are public transport friendly – the busses will take you even to the tiniest and most remote villages precisely because they are popular with foreigners.

-Hiking season in Austria is May through October – during the other months, the mountain peaks are normally covered with snow.
-If you don’t want to ski at all and just want to hike the majestic mountains, we highly recommend you plan your trip to Austria during the summer.
-June and July are probably the best months to go since the temperatures are nowhere near as harsh as they are in late spring or early fall.
+Hiking in Austria is best done May through October – during the other months, the mountain are normally covered with snow.
+If you don’t want to ski at all and just want to hike in their amazing mountains, we highly recommend you plan your trip to Austria during the summer.
+July and August are probably the best months to go since the temperatures are nowhere near as harsh as they are in late spring or early fall.

 I will include a link to Austria’s mountain safety tips, but one of the things you should be aware of is presence of wild and farm animals pretty much everywhere.
 Do not disturb them and let them do their thing in peace.
 Also, if you are thinking of bringing your dog on a hike, make sure that it’s allowed to do so.
 Some of the trails pass through private property, and not all owners allow you to have an animal on their land.